serodriguez68/authz/README.md

 end
 ```

-Authz will check if the current user has any role that allows him to do the action `Reports#show` on the instance
+Authz will check if the current user has any role that allows him to perform the action `Reports#show` on the instance
 `@report` taking into account the role's *Scoping Rules*.
 Note that the controller and action name are automatically
 inferred.